mweagle/Sparta/content/docs/apigateway/example1/index.md

 ### <a href="{{< relref "#example1ProxyingEnvelope" >}}">Proxying Envelope</a>

+Because the integration request returned a successful response, the API Gateway response body contains only our lambda's output.

-The mapping template explains the content of the `results` property, but not the other fields (`code`, `status`, `headers`).
+If there were an error, the response would include additional fields (`code`, `status`, `headers`).
 Those fields are injected by the NodeJS proxying tier as part of translating the *Go* HTTP response to a Lambda compatible result.

-A primary benefit of this envelope is to provide an automatic mapping from Integration Response Regular Expression mappings to Method Response codes.
+A primary benefit of this envelope is to provide an automatic mapping from Integration Error Response Regular Expression mappings to Method Response codes.
 If you look at the **Integration Response** section of the _/hello/world/test_ resource in the Console, you'll see a list of Regular Expression matches:

 ![API Gateway](/images/apigateway/IntegrationMapping.png)